10 mins read

 Call Forwarding is like making sure calls find someone to answer, even when the usual person can't pick up.
 On the other hand, call transfer helps when a customer needs help from a different team or person in the same call center.

-By using these tools in the business phone system, like IVR and call routing, calls get to the right place without confusion.
+By using these tools in the business phone system, like IVR services and call routing, calls get to the right place without confusion.
 This means customers don't have to wait long or explain things multiple times, making them happier and more likely to stick with your business.

 Efficient call management makes sure all calls, whether they're coming in or going out, get handled smoothly.
 It's like having a system that keeps everyone connected, making customers feel important and businesses run better.